rebekalv/keyboard/progress-plan.md

 # Custom Keyboard TFE4205
-The goal of this course is to create a custom, matrix keyboard using two AVR64DU32 Curiosity Nanos.
-Each AVR should be able to communicate directly with the computer through the USB-C Human Interface Device (HID) class.
+The goal of this course is to create a custom, matrix keyboard using an AVR64DU32 Curiosity Nano.
+The keyboard should be able to communicate directly with the computer through the USB-C Human Interface Device (HID) class.
 The usage of a custom made PCB will simplify the wiring, creating a seamless design.
 In addition, I aim to include LEDs under each key and to create a fitting case for the keyboard, either through 3D printing or through laser cutting.
-There is the option of 3D printing or laser cutting keycaps, instead of buying them, that I will look into.

 ## Learning Goals
     PCB design